Keep the love coming after Valentine's Day with a little DIY spa.

 For the photos below, I used classic red roses, and the scrub turned out the really pretty deep purple color.
 I think white roses would be super pretty as well.
 If you try it with different roses, let me know!

 Process in the food processor for about 30 sec to 1 minute.

 You want to process it just long enough so that the rose petals are fully mixed in, and the salt grains have become smaller.
-Don't forget to add the essential oils in while its processing.
+Don't forget to add the essential oils in while it's processing.

-You can go longer than a minute if you want you scrub to be very fine-grained.
+You can go longer than a minute if you want your scrub to be very fine-grained.
 I also like a pretty light scrub that isn't bogged down with oil.

 Put it in a cute jar

 I have about 3 of them in my bathroom that I use for body butters, lotions & scrubs.
-Not only are they way cuter sitting on the counter than lotion bottles, they make it way easier to access the products since the lid to this jar doesn't screw on, but just lifts on and off.
+Not only are they way cuter sitting on the counter than lotion bottles, they make it way easier to access the products since the lid to this jar doesn't screw on but just lifts on and off.